Torrencem/addcombq/README.md

 - [ ] Fix the weird internet behavior from spkg-build on Mac (looks unlikely unfortunately)
 - [ ] (optional) Improve error messages for "reasonable" failures in wrapper functions (such as invalid argument types)
 - [ ] Make work on sage with Python3.
 The CPython package in Rust must be given a different feature flag.
+- [ ] Implement (perhaps in Python) some of the extra functions Bela mentions in his book (v functions, c function, etc.)